 Their breakfast was at the main restaurant in the lobby, Yogyakarta Kitchen.
 The spread was a whole bunch of selections but mostly intercontinental food and less Indonesian.

-Nothing was really amazing but it was still a fantastic spread for a hotel breakfast.
+It was still a fantastic spread for a hotel breakfast.
 I would probably take the breakfast offer again if I stayed here just because of how inexpensive it is.
 Though probably by the second morning, I would rather head out and find a more interesting breakfast for a more local experience.
 For some, I understand nothing beats the convenience of heading down to your room and having this breakfast buffet right before you.
 So it really depends on what you are looking for.

 M Club Lounge